 “When it comes to an Italian tennis style, everyone has their own characteristics, so it’s hard to define a single stereotype.
 But imagination and creativity are what set us apart,” says Lorenzo Musetti, currently the No. 9 men’s tennis player in the world.
 “It’s a bit like the ‘Made in Italy’ trademark—bringing a sense of art, history and expression onto the court.”

-As the Italian Open brings the best of the best to Rome from April 28th to May 17th, this sense of “Made in Italy” tennis takes center court.
-Along with this prestigious dual-gender competition (a pivotal lead-up to the French Open), Italy hosts the elite ATP Finals in Turin, reserved for the world’s top eight men, and the Davis Cup Finals in Bologna, where Italy defeated Spain in 2025 to secure a historic third consecutive championship before a roaring home crowd.
+Along with the Rome Open—a prestigious dual-gender competition (a pivotal lead-up to the French Open)—Italy hosts the elite ATP Finals in Turin, reserved for the world’s top eight men, and the Davis Cup Finals in Bologna, where Italy defeated Spain in 2025 to secure a historic third consecutive championship before a roaring home crowd.

-Italy may have waited even longer for that victory if not for a master plan engineered by the FITP (Federazione Italiana Tennis e Padel).
+Italy may have waited even longer than 50 years for a victory if not for a master plan engineered by the FITP (Federazione Italiana Tennis e Padel).
 Nearly 15 years ago, the Federation decentralized the sport’s development, channeling funding directly to local clubs and private coaches rather than a single national academy.
 This allowed players to stay home and train in familiar environments, while still receiving guidance from the country’s most elite coaches.

-“Many people don’t realize that tennis players have to cover a large portion of their own expenses—training, travel, food, accommodation, and transportation,” explains Luciano Darderi, currently ranked No. 22 in the world and one of the ATP Tour’s breakout stars.
+“Many people don’t realize that tennis players have to cover a large portion of their own expenses—training, travel, food, accommodation, and transportation,” explains Luciano Darderi, currently ranked a career-high No. 16 after his incredible run at this year’s Italian Open.
 Born in Argentina in 2002, Darderi began playing tennis at age four with his father, before moving with his family to Italy a few years later to pursue a professional tennis career.

 The federation simultaneously introduced a wave of new domestic, low-level pro tournaments, so young players could climb the rankings without the financial burden of constant international travel.
 Because the Federation owns these events, it can also award wild cards to Italian players—giving them direct entry into draws and providing early, frequent exposure to Top 100 competition.